coloursofnoise/Resources/How-do-I-make-maps-on-PC?.md

 Click Room at the top, and then Add.

 ### How do I automate boring tasks?
 If you know how to program, use [Maple](https://github.com/CelestialCartographers/Maple).
-Ahorn will likely not have a GUI macro system, but Maple is quite simple for programmars.
+Ahorn will likely not have a GUI macro system, but Maple is quite simple for programmers.

 ### How often are collab maps?
 There isn't a set schedule, but generally every 3-6 months.
 Don't complain if there isn't one.